New grand jury seated as Trump criminal probe continues | Law-Order

 The development comes as the Manhattan district attorney's office is weighing whether to seek more indictments in a case that has already resulted in tax fraud charges against Trump's company, the Trump Organization, and its longtime CFO Allen Weisselberg.

-The person was not authorised to speak publicly and did so on condition of anonymity.
+The person was not authorized to speak publicly and did so on condition of anonymity.
 The news of the new grand jury was first reported by The Washington Post.

-The Manhattan DA's office declined comment.
-A message seeking comment was left with a Trump Organization lawyer.
+The Manhattan DA's office declined to comment.
+A message-seeking comment was left with a Trump Organization lawyer.

-Investigators working for Vance and New York Attorney General Letitia James have spent more than two years looking at whether the Trump Organization misled banks or tax officials about the value of the company's assets, inflating them to gain favourable loan terms or minimising them to reap tax savings.
+Investigators working for Vance and New York Attorney General Letitia James have spent more than two years looking at whether the Trump Organization misled banks or tax officials about the value of the company's assets, inflating them to gain favorable loan terms or minimizing them to reap tax savings.

 The New York Times reported last month that Westchester District Attorney Mimi Rocah had opened an investigation into whether the Trump Organization misled officials to cut taxes for a golf course.

-In the criminal case, Weisselberg has pleaded not guilty to charges that he collected more than USD 1.7 million in off-the-books compensation, including apartment rent, car payments and school tuition.
-Trump's company was also charged in the case, which prosecutors have described as a ''sweeping and audacious'' tax fraud scheme.
+In the criminal case, Weisselberg has pleaded not guilty to charges he collected more than $1.7 million in off-the-books compensation, including apartment rent, car payments, and school tuition.
+Trump's company was also charged in the case, which prosecutors have described as a "sweeping and audacious" tax fraud scheme.

 Prosecutors have also been weighing whether to seek charges against the company's chief operating officer Matthew Calamari Sr.

 According to the indictment, from 2005 through this year, the Trump Organization and Weisselberg, 74, cheated tax authorities by conspiring to pay senior executives off the books by way of lucrative fringe benefits and other means.
-Weisselberg alone was accused of defrauding the federal, state and city governments out of more than USD 900,000 in unpaid taxes and undeserved tax refunds.
+Weisselberg alone was accused of defrauding the federal, state, and city governments out of more than $900,000 in unpaid taxes and undeserved tax refunds.

-Trump himself was not charged with any wrongdoing, but prosecutors noted he signed some of the checks at the centre of the case.
+Trump himself was not charged with any wrongdoing, but prosecutors noted he signed some of the checks at the center of the case.

 In recent months, a pair of Trump Organization executives testified before the grand jury hearing evidence in the Manhattan case.
 Under New York law, grand jury witnesses are granted immunity and cannot be charged for conduct they testify about.